SobotHub/SobotHub.github.io/_pages/about.md

 Hi! 👋 I am a **Visiting Assistant Professor of Robotics at MBZUAI**.
 I received my **Ph.D. in Robotics from INRIA (Lille, France)** with the DEFROST team, supervised by *Dr. Gang Zheng*, where I worked on the theoretical foundations of **bio-inspired, continuum, and soft robots**.
 Prior to that.
 During my master’s research, I worked under the supervision of *Dr. Donal Holland* founder of the Soft Robotics Toolkit at Harvard focusing on pneumatic artificial muscles for rehabilitation.

 My research centers on **bio-inspired and soft robotic systems**, which are inherently underactuated, highly redundant, and governed by complex, history-dependent multi-physics dynamics.
 Methodologically, I combine **physics-based modeling** with **data-driven robot learning**, with particular emphasis on:
-- ⚙️ *lightweight physics-informed imitation learning*
+- ⚙️ *Lightweight physics-informed imitation learning*
-- 🤖 *reinforcement learning for soft/continuum systems*
+- 🤖 *Reinforcement learning for soft/continuum systems*
-- 🌐 *real-time multi-physics simulation*
+- 🌐 *Real-time multi-physics simulation*

 My goal is to integrate **artificial intelligence** with the **mechanical intelligence** embodied in soft and continuum robots, enabling robust control, perception, and planning in uncertain and unstructured environments.